iwilfried/Flutter-Flashcards-Portrait-eBook/docs/widgets.md

 ### title

 The primary widget displayed in the app bar.

-Becomes the middle component of the NavigationToolbar built by this widget.

 Typically a Text widget that contains a description of the current contents of the app.

 ```dart